Personal Reflections on Lausanne 4

 It probably did not occur to Lausanne Central that these assumptions might need to be questioned, deconstructed even, in the hope that we could together co-create concepts of church and mission more biblically faithful and better fit for purpose in our radically changing global contexts.
 Holding to time-worn assumptions immediately limited what could be achieved with the glorious diversity L4 brought into the room.

-In contrast to the transformative lessons the friends of Ruth Padilla de Borst and the adjacently affected Palestinian contingent learned through the apology controversy, and all the other side-conversations we had with friends old and new, Lausanne Central’s idea of a co-creative process was to guide participants through a paint-by-numbers discussion process focused on their 25 “great commission gaps”.
+In contrast to the transformative lessons the friends of Ruth Padilla de Borst and the adjacently affected Palestinian contingent learned through the apology controversy, and all the other side-conversations we had with friends old and new, Lausanne Central’s idea of a co-creative process was to guide participants through a systematic discussion process focused on their 25 “great commission gaps”.

-The aim was not so much in finding a remedy as it was getting people hooked into a collaborative ecosystem controlled and leveraged by Lausanne Central.
+On the face of it, in the context of the congress as a whole, the primary aim seemed not to be focused on building long-term relationships with collaborative potential as the designers hoped, but rather getting people hooked into the collaborative ecosystem controlled and leveraged by Lausanne Central.
 The permanent system of which has yet to be digitally built, at the cost of many more millions of dollars yet to be raised.
-The interim system provided at the event repeatedly crashed, leading one leader from the Majority World to comment that the Holy Spirit was once again humbling the grand plans of managerial man.

 Working groups and so-called innovation labs can be helpful for idea generation, information gathering, or even refining a final product before launch.
 But, as Susan Cain confirms, the real work of transformative innovation happens in one person’s prayer closet, dark office, back room, garage, or writing retreat before it proceeds to change the world.
 It is here that major inflection points in world history find their source.